 The good news is that changes to the Part P Approved Document have removed the requirement for many sole traders working as kitchen fitters, plumbers and heating engineers, to notify their work, therefore, they do not need to be part of a CPS in many cases.
 Any electrical work carried out should comply with the relevant standards and operatives will still need to be competent to install, inspect, test and issue Minor Works and Electrical Installations certificates on a domestic electrical installation.

 We provide Part P courses, in convenient locations for London installers.
-Part P Full and Defined Scope training options are available, which, combined with the 17th Edition Wiring Regulations course can provide the relevant knowledge and competence to undertake domestic electrical work.
+Part P Full and Defined Scope training options are available, which, combined with the 17th or 18th Edition Wiring Regulations course can provide the relevant knowledge and competence to undertake domestic electrical work.